 Change Yahoo passwords at https://login.yahoo.com.
 Click the “Forgot Username?” link once you get there.

-To recap, there is no foolproof way to stop hackers from stealing your password.
+There is no foolproof way to stop hackers from stealing your password.
 There are too many methods for them to do this that are outside of your control.
 Since your information can be stored on computers and servers other than your own, hackers will infiltrate those systems.
 Despite this, it’s still a good idea to change your passwords frequently.
 Changing your password will prevent novice hackers and nosey amateurs from accessing your account information.

 To stop some hackers, use a strong password and store it responsibly.
 Don’t have it written down and never give it to anyone.
 Use simple word associations to remember your password but format it in a special way using special characters or a misspelling.